 Travel to Aruba is not possible at this time.
 Please consult the Traveller Health Requirements page.

 ⭑⭑⭑ The recommended and encouraged option.

 ⭑⭑⭒ If you're unable to get tested prior to travel to Aruba.

-This option is not available for your state.
+This option is not available for the UK.

 ⭑⭒⭒ You are traveling from a designated high-risk area, an extra test is required before you have the option to test in Aruba.